amanrai31/JavaScript/10others/README2.md

 ### Hoisting

 Hoisting is JavaScript's default behavior of moving all **declarations** to the top of the current scope (to the top of the current script or the current function).
 JS do not hoist Initializations.
-So Initialize your variable (var) and then you can use it and then declear it.
+So Initialize your variable (var) and then you can use it and then declared it.

-JS technically hosit every declarations, but in case of let & const the block of code is aware of declarations but still it can not use until it is literally decleared.
+JS technically hoist every declarations, but in case of let & const the block of code is aware of declarations but still it can not use until it is literally declared.

 -----